|BACK | On Subconscious Mind | Effective Meetings | Goal Orientation | On Quality | ON Spirituality | Sign Guestbook|

 Discussion as an Intellectual Game

 The discussions in this category are the friendly debates within a group of friends or family members.
-They are generally discussions on topics of common interest, on individual preferences, etc. Quite often, if the participants do not have the right attitude, they can end up in heated discussions with opposing parties abusing and offending the other.
+They are generally discussions on topics of common interest, on individual preferences, etc. Today, in the world of social media, these discussions have become very common on sites like facebook, and on reader comments at the end of news articles on the web.
+Quite often, if the participants do not have the right attitude, they can end up in heated discussions with opposing parties abusing and offending the other.
 They can end up with the participants feeling very hurt and wretched and can even end up in real violence.

 It will help if you remember the following rules of such friendly discussions: